 Harnessing Data Analytics and Artificial Intelligence to Improve Results

-The vast amount of health data generated and stored around the world each day offers significant opportunities for advancement.
-Interpreting data for deep learning initiatives could help hospitals streamline operations, reduce expenses and, increasingly, directly impact patient experience with personalized care.
-Analytics provide insights organizations can use to improve quality and reduce costs.
-Quality data can also be used in clinical decision support, readmission prevention and chronic disease management.
-However, capturing, analyzing, and sharing health data is difficult and expensive.
-This session will discuss how to harness data sets into actionable solutions to make data-driven decisions and innovate clinical care improvements.
+The vast amount of health data generated and stored around the world offers significant opportunities for advancement.
+Interpreting data for deep learning initiatives could help hospitals streamline operations, reduce expenses and directly impact the patient experience with personalized care.
+Analytics provide insights that organizations can use to improve quality and reduce costs.
+High quality data can also be used in clinical decision support, readmission prevention and chronic disease management, though capturing, analyzing and sharing it is difficult and expensive.
+This session will discuss how to harness such analytic information to make data-driven decisions and innovate clinical care.

 –Myriam J. Curet, M.D., Executive Vice President and Chief Medical Officer, Intuitive